Chapter 23 The Meeting

 Then we got started with Attorney General Ashworth.
 He outlined a limited authorization to get us started.
 And with hopes that we could expand it later.

 Senator Baca presented us with documents for the posse members.
-It outlines what they're doing.
+It outlined what they're doing.
 What they can expect in equipment from the Marshal’s Service.

 Then I outlined the training I would provide.
 That I would continue the use of two horses per rider.
 I also suggested that we look for an EMT to take with us for the injured.
 And that we would possibly add a pack horse or pack mule.